Objective and Description

 - Completes a significant program of original research and prepare a dissertation

 Requirements and Courses

-The Ph.D. degree should normally require approximately four years or less of full-time study after completion of the BS degree.
-A student's program will consist coursework, independent study, and a dissertation in fields pertinent to the student's areas of interest.
+The Ph.D. degree should normally require approximately four years or less of full-time study after completion of the B.S. degree.
+A student's program will consist of coursework, independent study, and a dissertation in fields pertinent to the student's areas of interest.
 The program for each student will be planned by the student and a committee of faculty members.
 There is no foreign language requirement for the Ph.D. degree.